nodejs/node/doc/api/readline.md

    treated like a TTY, and have ANSI/VT100 escape codes written to it.
    Defaults to checking `isTTY` on the `output` stream upon instantiation.

  - `historySize` - maximum number of history lines retained.
+To disable the history set this value to `0`.
 Defaults to `30`.

 The `completer` function is given the current line entered by the user, and is supposed to return an Array with 2 entries: